leatherbackwallet/KGO-UPDTAED/DEPLOYMENT.md

 ## 🚨 Important Notes

-1. **Backup**: The script deletes ALL old versions.
-The deployment creates a new version with timestamp.
+1. **Backup**: The script deletes ALL old versions after successful deployment.
 2. **JSON Files**: Deployment will fail if JSON files are missing, invalid, or empty.
 3. **Build Errors**: Deployment will fail if TypeScript compilation fails.
-4. **Single Version**: Only one API version serves traffic at any time.
+4. **Single Version**: Only one version serves traffic at any time.
 5. **Health Checks**: Deployment verifies all endpoints work before promoting to production.

 ## 🔍 Troubleshooting